BLCM/bl3mods/Apocalyptech/README.md

   to work slams into my ordinary BL3 combat, and this way there's less junk gear to dispose of immediately.
 Perhaps someday GBX will overhaul how slamming works in BL3.
+- `no_projected_shields.txt` - Makes it so that shields never spawn with the "Projected" augmenation.
+I've actually sort of made my peace with that aug, and don't immediately trash any shield with 'em anymore, but it's definitely my least favorite still, so away it goes!
 - Some customization-related mods:
   - `expanded_customization_pools.txt` - Adds in nearly all customizations to
     the relevant global-drop pools (the ones omitted are for preorders, deluxe